N0ciple/pykefcontrol/README.md

 ## 📄 General Informations
 This library works with the KEF LS50 Wireless II only.
-If you are searching a library for the first generation LS50W, you can use [aiokef](https://github.com/basnijholt/aiokef)
+If you are searching for a library for the first generation LS50W, you can use [aiokef](https://github.com/basnijholt/aiokef)

 ## ⬇️ Installation
 To install pykefcontrol, you can use pip :